theHocineSaad/Neumorphism-JavaScript-Calculator-with-Dark-Mode/README.md

 # Neumorphism/Soft UI JavaScript Calculator | Dark mode ON/OFF

-A very simple Calculator made using HTML, CSS and JavaScript with Neumorphism/Soft UI style + a toggle button to activate or deactivate Dark Mode..
+A very simple Calculator made using HTML, CSS and JavaScript with Neumorphism/Soft UI style + a toggle button to activate or deactivate Dark Mode.

 ## Live Preview